The Staff

 Dr. Richards currently heads the Business Analytics and e-Learning Web Operations internships whereby MJHS hosts talented graduate interns preparing to enter the workforce.
 This program supports their professional growth in the development of critical thinking, real world problem-solving skills, and professionalism.

-Dr. Richards holds an appointment as an Adjunct Assistant Professor at Rutgers University’s School of Health Professions, Dept. of Psychiatric Rehabilitation and Counseling Professions, where she is works in instructional design and development.
+Dr. Richards holds an appointment as an Adjunct Assistant Professor at Rutgers University’s School of Health Professions, Dept. of Psychiatric Rehabilitation and Counseling Professions, where she works in instructional design and development.
 Her educational specialist postmaster’s degree and doctoral degree in computer technology in education are both from Nova Southeastern University, Florida.